raesene/container-security-site/attackers/attacker_manifests.md

 In a scenario where you have create pods and access to pod logs (a right commonly given for diagnostics) but don't have pod/exec, it can still be possible to use your rights to escalate access to a cluster, by creating a pod which cat's a file to STDOUT (as this will be logged in the container logs)

 The manifest below is an example of this.
-It would work on a kubeadm cluster, when deployed to a master node.
+It would work on a kubeadm cluster, when deployed to a control plane node.
 To adapt to other scenarios, just change the volume mount and file in the `command` parameter

 ```yaml
 apiVersion: v1